Gareth Bale Profile

 Bale joined Tottenham Hotspur from Southampton in 2007, but struggled to make an impact until August 2008 following a long-term injury.

-His breakthrough season came in 2009/10 as Spurs enjoyed a successful Premier League campaign, finishing in fourth place under then manager Harry Redknapp.
+His breakthrough season came in 2009/10 as Spurs enjoyed a successful Premier League campaign, finishing in fourth place under Harry Redknapp.

 In 2010/11, Bale starred in Tottenham's UEFA Champions League campaign.
 Inter Milan were European champions at the time, but Bale received plenty of attention for a dominant performance against the Nerazzurri and their star right-back, Maicon.